gaf3/hundoword/README.md

   * word
   * hold - Whether attained or yielded
   * at - The date and time of the progress

+# Web

+## Client

+Go to http://192.168.72.87 for the web site.
+It's JavaScript interactive site so there's #'s before all the links.

+* #/ - Home: Just a basic splash screen
+* #/regsiter/ - Register: Register a new user
+* #/login/ - Login: Log in as an existing user
+* #/achievement/ - Achievements: List existing achievements or create a new one
+* #/achievement/<id> - Achievement: Selecting existing achievement, edit or delete.
+* #/program/ - Programs: List existing programs or create a new one
+* #/program/<id> - Program: Selecting existing program, edit or delete.
+* #/student/ - Students: List existing students or create a new one
+* #/student/<id> - Student: Selecting existing student, edit or delete.

+## Admin

+Go to http://192.168.72.87/admin/ to get at the database directly.
+This has accounts, words, etc.

 # API